Languages, Literatures, and Cultures

 LLC 340 Topics: Languages for Professions 3

-This course provides basic language skills in the non-English languages taught at UNCG for working in a variety of professional contexts.
+This course provides intercultural competencies related to non-English languages taught at UNCG for working in a variety of professional contexts.

 Notes: May be repeated up to three times for a total of 9 s.h.